-Mini All4 Racing – four Dakar Rally victories and running for more
+Mini All4 Racing scored four Dakar Rally victories in a row

 Mini All4 Racing – the BMW X3 CC successor